kumuluz/kumuluzee-rest-client/README.md

 - `ParamConverter` - allows conversion of request/response parameters to and from `String`.
 - `ReaderInterceptor` and `WriterInterceptor` - listeners for when a read/write occurs.
 - `ResponseExceptionMapper` - maps received `Response` to a `Throwable` that is thrown by runtime.
+- `AsyncInvocationInterceptorFactory` - creates interceptor for manipulating the thread in which asynchronous calls are executed

 #### Provider registration